A payment is available to support people who face financial difficulty as a result of an instruction to self-isolate.

 Parents or guardians of isolating children

-- A child you are responsible for has been told to isolate because they are a close contact of a person who has tested positive AND
+- A child you are responsible for has been told to isolate by NHS Test and Trace AND

-- They normally attend an education or childcare setting AND
+- As a result they cannot attend their normal education or childcare setting AND

 - You are employed or self-employed AND